mgenware/daizong/README.md

 module.exports = {
   prepare: {
     run: {
-      // `mkdirDel` deletes and then create the specified directory.
+      // `mkdirDel` deletes and then creates the specified directory.
       mkdirDel: 'dist',
     },
   },